ConorWilliams/libfork/docs/benchmarks/benchmarks/fold.md

 # Fold

 The fold benchmark reduces a range with addition.
-The serial projection is a direct left-to-right loop:
+The serial algorithm is a direct left-to-right loop:

 ```cpp linenums="1"
 auto fold(auto first, auto last) {

   auto sum = 0;

   for (; first != last; ++first) {